-The number of shares of class A and class B common stock that will be outstanding after this offering is based on the number of shares of class A and class B common stock outstanding as of March 8, 2001.
+We expect that our class A and class B common stock will be reclassified into one new class shortly after the closing of this offering.
+The number of shares of class A and class B common stock that will be outstanding after this offering is based on the number of shares of class A and class B common stock outstanding as of April 1, 2001.
 This number excludes the following:

-- 34.1 million shares of class B common stock subject to options outstanding as of December 31, 2000, at a weighted average exercise price of \$41.66 per share; - .
-49.2 million shares of class B common stock available for future grants under our stock plans as of December 31, 2000; - .
-1.65 million shares of class B common stock that may be purchased by the underwriters to cover over-allotments, if any; and - . the effects of the reverse/forward stock split and reclassification of our class A common stock and class B common stock into one class of common stock, each of which is subject to stockholder approval at the April 25, 2001 annual meeting of stockholders.
+- 34.1 million shares of class B common stock subject to options outstanding as of December 31, 2000, at a weighted average exercise price of \$41.66 per share; - 49.2 million shares of class B common stock available for future grants under our stock plans as of December 31, 2000; - 1.65 million shares of class B common stock that may be purchased by the underwriters to cover over-allotments, if any; and - the effects of the reverse/forward stock split and reclassification of our class A and class B common stock into one new class of common stock.

-Our board of directors has approved the reclassification of our class A and class B common stock.
-Our stockholders are scheduled to vote on the reclassification at their annual meeting on April 25, 2001.
-If approved, we expect that your shares of class B common stock will be converted into the new series of common stock shortly after completion of this offering.
-For more information regarding the possible reverse/forward stock split and reclassification, see "Description of Our Class A and Class B Common Stock-Reverse/Forward Stock Split" and "--Reclassification of Our Existing Two Classes of Common Stock into a Single New Class of Common Stock" in the accompanying prospectus.
+There are no shares of class A common stock subject to options or available for future grants under our stock plans.
+For more information regarding the reverse/forward stock split and reclassification, see "Description of Our Class A and Class B Common Stock -- Reverse/Forward Stock Split" and "--Reclassification of Our Existing Two Classes of Common Stock into a Single New Class of Common Stock" in the accompanying prospectus.